How Much You Need To Study For The ACT

 Make sure you do your studying somewhere you can focus: a quiet place free of distractions.

-.
-It’s important that you don’t study in your bedroom, which is full of tempting distractions, like your bed, your TV and your computer.
-And don’t study in your kitchen, either, as it’s likely to be full of action, with Mom coming in and out and asking you lots of questions, siblings raiding the fridge, and maybe a dog or cat or two sniffing at your side.
+It’s important that you don’t study in your bedroom, which is full of tempting distractions.
+Distractions include your bed, TV, and computer.
+Don’t study in your kitchen, either.
+Why?
+Because it’s likely to be full of action, with Mom coming in and out asking you lots of questions, siblings raiding the fridge, or maybe a dog or cat or two sniffing at your side.

-At home, your dining room or a study might be good places to work.
-If you go outside your home, don’t do your work at a coffee shop, as it’s likely to be filled with even more distractions than your home is.
-The library is always a good place to do your work, and you can also look into using an empty classroom after school is out.
+At home, your dining room or a study can be good places to work.
+If you go outside your home, don’t work at a coffee shop, as it’s likely to be filled with even more distractions than your home.
+The library is always a good place to study, and you can also look into using an empty classroom after school is out.

-Really, anywhere that fits those two criteria—quiet and free of distractions—is an acceptable study spot, so you shouldn’t have too much trouble finding a place.
+Really, anywhere that fits these two criteria—quiet and free of distractions—is an acceptable study spot, so you shouldn’t have too much trouble finding a place.

 Focus On Your Weaker Subjects